allegory-software/allegory-sdk/MAKING-WIDGETS.md

 A good widget needs to satisfy many things:

 * work in different types of containers: inline, block, flex, grid.
-* be instantiable from both html and from JavaScript.
+* be instantiable from both html and JavaScript with all the features.
 * allow any property changes while the widget is live.
+  * this alone increases complexity substantially at least for DOM-based widgets.
 * not leak event listeners when detached from DOM.
 * maintain hidden input elements to work in forms.
 * work at any parent font size.